-PMI is pricey to a borrower in that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and frequently isn't even tax deductible.
-Unlike a piggyback loan where the lender absorbs all the damages, PMI is favorable for the lender because they obtain the money, and they get paid if the borrower defaults.
+Because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and many times isn't even tax deductible, PMI can be expensive to a borrower.
+Different from a piggyback loan where the lender absorbs all the deficits, PMI is favorable for the lender because they acquire the money, and they get paid if the borrower is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can a homebuyer avoid paying PMI?
+How can a home owner keep from paying PMI?

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: